JosephP91/curlcpp/README.md

 }
 `````

-Here's instead, the creation of an HTTPS POST form for file uploading:
+Here's instead, the creation of an HTTPS POST login form:

 `````c++
 #include <iostream>